JoshLG18/DSE-EMP-Project/README.md

 # Empirical Project - BEE 2041 Data Science in Economics

 ## Overview
 This project is my final project of BEE2041 Data Science in Economics.
 In this project I explore a data-driven approach to credit risk analysis by using ML methods to predict loan defaulting.
-Logistic regression (LR), RF, XGBoost and LGBM have all been implemented and compared using standard performance metrics such as accuracy, precision, recall, F1-score and area under the curve (AUC).
+Logistic regression, Random Forest, and Extreme Gradient Boosting have all been implemented and compared using standard performance metrics such as accuracy, precision, recall, F1-score and area under the curve.

 ## Requirements
 - Python Version = 3.13.2